showtime-xyz/showtime-tab-view/README.md

 ## API

 ...

-Will come soon! 🔜
+API documentation will be available soon. 🔜

 ## Contributing

-See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.
+To learn how to contribute to this repository and understand the development workflow, please refer to the [contributing guide](CONTRIBUTING.md).

+## Shoutout

-Special thanks [@Daavidaviid](https://github.com/Daavidaviid) to try [zoom header effect when pull to refresh](https://github.com/showtime-xyz/showtime-frontend/discussions/1471).
+Special thanks to [@Daavidaviid](https://github.com/Daavidaviid) for experimenting with the [zoom header effect with pull-to-refresh](https://github.com/showtime-xyz/showtime-frontend/discussions/1471).

 ## License